• Skip to primary navigation

 How long does hummus last in fridge?

-This carrot hummus can be stored in a sealed container for up to a week in the fridge.
+This spicy carrot dip can be stored in a sealed container for up to a week in the fridge.

 This hummus can be frozen, however when defrosted it may change texture.
-Store in a freezer safe bag for up to 3 months.
+Store in a freezer safe bag or container for up to 3 months.
+You may need to run the defrosted carrot hummus through the food processor again after defrosting if the texture seems off.

 Tip: I like to freeze extra dips and sauces in ice cube portions, and once frozen then store them in the freezer safe bag.
 This way the dip will defrost quickly and you can also manage the portions.